 If you experience pelvic pain, heavy menstrual bleeding, abdominal bloating, or other symptoms caused by uterine fibroids, you can get relief without surgery when you choose to have uterine fibroid embolization.
 The uterine fibroid specialists at Centers for Pain Control and Vein Care are leaders in the field of fibroid embolization, offering this cutting-edge treatment so that women can get the help they need while preserving their uterus.
-To learn more about uterine fibroid embolization, call the office in Hobart, LaPorte, Munster, or Valparaiso, Indiana, or book an appointment online.
+To learn more about uterine fibroid embolization, call the office in Hobart, LaPorte, Merrillville, Munster, or Valparaiso, Indiana, or book an appointment online.

 Embolization is a procedure that allows the team at Centers for Pain Control and Vein Care to treat uterine fibroids by cutting off the blood supply to the growths.
 Without blood, the fibroids shrink, which relieves your symptoms and preserves the health of your uterus.